cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 		- both principal's identity-based policy AND resource-based policy are evaluated
 		- principal must have `lambda:InvokeFunctionUrl` permissions
 		- same account = identity-based OR resource-based policy as allow
-		- cross account = identity-based OR resrouce-based policy as allow
+		- cross account = identity-based AND resource-based policy as allow
 - can be applied to any function alias or to `$LATEST`
 - create and configure using AWS Console or API
 - throttle your function using reserved concurrency